Bootleg GBA games

 When you get it, you should watch out for 3 more things that could tell you it is in fact a bootleg.

-The first thing is something I've never seen any bootleg do right, while all genuine games do.
+The first thing is something I've never seen any bootleg do right, while all genuine games have got it.
 It was too hard to take a picture of it, so I took one of the internet.

 When you tilt the cartridge so you can look in behind the contacts, you should see text which says Nintendo and a few other things.
-If you can see this text (it may take some practice to look in it at the right angle) you can be sure it's genuine.
-If you look in it, but see nothing or even a hole, it's bootleg.
+If you can see this text (it may take some practice to look in at the right angle) you can be sure it's genuine.
+If you look in, but see nothing or even a hole, it's bootleg.

 Some bootleg cartridges, not all of them, are a little too big.
 You'll immediately notice it if you try to get them into your GBA, because you'll really have to use force on them.
 It'll often also be hard to get them out of there again.
-All Nintendo GBA cartridges are perfectly identical in shape, so when you find a too big one it's illegal.
+All Nintendo GBA cartridges are perfectly identical in shape, so when you find one that's too big it's fake.

-Lastly, one hint of a game being a bootleg is that it doesn't save any more.
-Games not saving any more brought me to googling it, because I didn't know of bootlegs' existence before that.
-Bootlegs often don't save any more because they're of lower quality.
-Of course genuine games can also stop saving though.
+Lastly, one hint for a game being a bootleg is that it doesn't save anymore.
+Games not saving an more brought me to googling it, because I didn't know of bootlegs' existence before that.
+Bootlegs often don't save anymore because their batteries are of lower quality.
+Of course genuine games can also stop saving though, through the years.

-This was all I have to say, I hope you and I will not be disappointed next time when you got that one great game online!
+That was all I had to say, I hope you and I will not be disappointed next time when we've found that one great game online!